THE GRAVEDIGGER'S LAMENT

 rates as insatiable.

-Would that I, now it’s too late,
+Would that I, now its too late,

 gave more attention to teach our little Poodle